yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 - Schema changes on the source Oracle database will not be recognized during the live migration.
 - Tables without primary key are not supported.
-- Truncating a table on source database is not taken into account; you need to manually truncate tables on your YugabyteDB cluster.
+- Truncating a table on the source database is not taken into account; you need to manually truncate tables on your YugabyteDB cluster.
 - Some Oracle datatypes are unsupported - NCHAR, NVARCHAR, VARRAY, BLOB, CLOB, and NCLOB.
 - Case-sensitive table names or column names are partially supported. yb-voyager converts them to case-insensitive names.
 For example, an "Accounts" table in a source Oracle database is migrated as `accounts` (case-insensitive) to a YugabyteDB database.
 - Reserved keywords such as table name, or column names are unsupported.